 The price of a fractional CFO is directly tied to the services you require.
 If you just need someone to handle high-level financial reporting and clean up your books, the cost will be on the lower end.
 But if you’re looking for a strategic partner to guide your growth, the investment will be higher.
 This includes tasks like building acquisition models, managing cash flow, creating investor reports to help raise capital, and providing on-demand deal analysis.
 Having an expert who can run the numbers on a potential property within 24 hours is a premium service, and the price will reflect that level of strategic support and our CFO services can help.

-What Does a Real Estate Fractional CFO Actually Do?
+What Does a Fractional CFO for Real Estate *Actually* Do?

 So, what does a fractional CFO bring to the table for a real estate investor?
 Think of them as your strategic financial partner, the person who translates your portfolio’s numbers into a clear action plan.
 They go far beyond day-to-day bookkeeping to provide the high-level financial leadership your growing business needs, but on a part-time basis that fits your budget.